GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 Next, you need Google Chat and Google Meet.
 Specifically, we'll be creating a Google Chat Space that will be dedicated for your particular event.
 In this Space we'll be able to share files with the attendees, chat together and we'll host a single Google Meet for all participants which will have breakout rooms for each team.

-During a gHacks event, attendees work together in squads of 3 to 5 people to solve the hack's challenges.
+During a gHacks event, attendees work together in teams of 3 to 5 people to solve the hack's challenges.
 The attendees will need to share links, code snippets, or even screen share as they collaborate on the challenge solutions.

-At an in-person event, each squad will be sitting at the same table.
+At an in-person event, each team will be sitting at the same table.
 During a virtual event, everyone will be sitting at home in their pajamas.
 The main difference is that during a virtual event, attendees will need to join the Meet call in the event's Chat Space for the duration of the event.
 Most other aspects of the event are the same.

 ### People